Chaoses-Ib/DirectoryOpus/Manual/basic_concepts/expandable_folders.md

 ##### Hiding the expansion glyphs

 If you only want to use expandable folders sometimes, you can turn on the **Hide expand buttons until a folder is expanded** option.
 Expandable folders will still be enabled, but the expansion glyphs will be hidden until at least one sub-folder is expanded.
-To expand sub-folders without the glpyhs being visible, you can use the <kbd>Alt+Down</kbd> key, or configure your own key to run the \<ib:inline-code\>`Go EXPANDBRANCH`\</ib:inline-code\> internal command.
+To expand sub-folders without the glpyhs being visible, you can use the <kbd>Alt+Down</kbd> key, or configure your own key to run the `Go EXPANDBRANCH` internal command.

 ##### Copying nested files